-At its 2nd regular meeting on June 5th, 2013, the Louisiana Water Resources Commission (LWRC) approved by unanimous vote a resolution requesting funding for the development of a comprehensive statewide water resources management plan.
-Citing the expanded understanding of the value of Louisiana's water resources, an expected increase in demand, and a progressively more complex economic and environmental matrix anchored by the needs of the recently adopted Comprehensive Master Plan for a Sustainable Coast, the LWRC established the definite need for such a long-term plan.
+At its 2nd regular meeting on June 5th, 2013, the Louisiana Water Resources Commission (LWRC) approved by unanimous vote a resolution requesting funding for the development of a comprehensive statewide water resources management plan that provides for water resource stewardship and for sustainable supplies for all uses.
+Citing the expanded understanding of the value of Louisiana's water resources, an expected increase in demand, and a progressively more complex economic and environmental matrix anchored by the needs of illustrated by the recently adopted Comprehensive Master Plan for a Sustainable Coast, the LWRC established the definite need for such a long-term plan.

 Much work and effort already has been poured into the creation of a viable water resources management infrastructure, and Louisiana today is much farther along the path towards responsible and pro-active management than even just 10 years ago.
 The purpose of this Scope of Services is not to create the fully realized plan as called for by the LWRC, but rather to establish the outline or framework for the development of this plan at a later date.
-This is the next step towards the refinement of a balanced, flexible program that fits within the existing management framework and provides processes for the considered development and conservation of the state's water resources to meet future needs for public supply, agricultural and industrial use, transportation, recreation, and coastal protection.
+This is the next step towards the refinement of a balanced, flexible program that fits within the existing management framework and provides processes for the considered development and conservation of the state's water resources to meet future needs for public supply, agricultural and industrial use, transportation, recreation, environmental and wildlife conservation, and coastal restoration and protection.